Inside: Our readers answered the questions “Is teaching a good career for moms?” and “Why is being a teacher mom worth it?”

 “Being a teacher and a parent is worth every ounce of blood, sweat, and tears to watch just one pair of eyes light up and get excited about learning.
 Two sets of eyes belong to my special needs children and several hundreds of eyes have crossed my path over the 17 years of teaching special needs students.
 Something just magical happens when children get excited and curious about their world.” -Melissa C.

 “Being a teacher is worth it because of the miracle that happens when a child finally “gets it.”
 Their face lights up, and you can see the confidence burst from them.
 I try to remember these moments.
 These moments make all the discouraging moments disappear.
 “Our kids” are just like our own children.
 We want them to succeed.
-Before success may come many “learning” (discouraging at times) moments, but they makes the achievement(s) even more sweet.” -Tina B.
+Before success may come many “learning” (discouraging at times) moments, but they make the achievement(s) even sweeter.” -Tina B.

 “I think teaching is worth it.
 As a mom of 2 and a teacher I want to make sure “my kids”, both my own and my class, have the ability to succeed in all they do.
 I love to see the look of excitement when they accomplish something they thought was impossible.
 They are eager to learn more, and I get to be a part of it.” -Jessica H.